 The following map (and measurements in miles) show just how not-narrow Wayne May’s purported Narrow Pass is:

-Detroit River is 24 miles long, the St. Clair River is 40.5 miles long, and Lake St. Clair is 26 miles long for a total width of 88 MILE WIDE.
+Detroit River is 24 miles long, the St. Clair River is 40.5 miles long, and Lake St. Clair is 26 miles long for a total width of 88 MILES WIDE.
 What warrants the width of that area to be called “narrow” is a mystery; MORMON DID NOT HAVE SATELLITE MAPS.

-Wayne May’s Narrow Pass is NOT EVEN REACHABLE due to the treacherous Detroit and St. Clair Rivers which carry freight liners:
+Wayne May’s Narrow Pass is NOT EVEN REACHABLE due to the treacherous Detroit and St. Clair Rivers, which carry freight liners:

 Freighter on St. Clair River